-Novarbo Heat Reuse™ system looks after the cooling, moisture management and heating of greenhouses in an energy-efficient and environmentally friendly way.
+Novarbo Heat Reuse™ system looks after the cooling, dehumidification and heating of greenhouses in an energy-efficient and environmentally friendly way.
 The need for ventilation during the day is reduced significantly while excess heat and humidity are conveyed out of the greenhouse for recycling.

 1. Droplet curtain, which acts as a heat exchanger and collects moisture and heat energy from greenhouse air.